 And you know what we really, really didn’t get?
 Maximum Tune 6 in 2018.

 This is something many U.S. players, including myself, have taken serious issue with.
-There’s a pocket of players in the States who care deeply about the franchise.
-And yet, it seems our voices just aren’t strong enough.
+There’s a sizable pocket of players in the States who care deeply about the franchise, yet it seems our voices just aren’t strong enough.

 From what I’ve heard, Maximum Tune 5 didn’t meet sales expectations in America.
 But to be perfectly frank: What exactly did Bandai Namco expect when releasing the game in forced a four-player configuration and initially dubbing it a limited release?